Operads, modules over walled Brauer categories, and Koszul complexes: Operads and -modules

 \subsection{The case of an associative algebra}

-In our context (working with operads defined in $\kk (\tfb)$-modules, without requiring a unit), an operad that is supported on $(\mathbf{1}, \mathbf{1})$ is equivalent to an associative (not necessarily unital) algebra in $\kk$-vector spaces.
+A non-unital operad that is supported on $(\mathbf{1}, \mathbf{1})$ is equivalent to an associative (not necessarily unital) algebra in $\kk$-vector spaces.
 Hence, given a (not-necessarily unital) associative algebra $A$, one can apply Theorems \ref{thm:stfb} and \ref{thm:ltfb}.

-\begin{rem} One can view the construction of this section as being a non-commutative analogue of the Loday construction for commutative, associative algebras.
-Recall that, for $B$ a commutative, associative algebra in $\kk$-vector spaces, one version of the Loday construction yields a functor on the category of finite sets and surjective maps given on objects by $\n \mapsto B^{\otimes n}$. \end{rem}
+\begin{rem} One can view the construction of this section as being a non-commutative analogue of the Loday construction for commutative, associative algebras. \end{rem}

 We consider $A$ as a $\kk (\tfb)$-bimodule supported on $(\mathbf{1}, \mathbf{1})$, $|\dbd A|$ is the usual commutator quotient

 supported on $(\mathbf{0}, \mathbf{0})$.

 \begin{exam} Applying Theorem \ref{thm:stfb} yields the $\kk \dwb$-module